captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

+[rumbling ends]

+---

-I loathe too when the workers of evil try to make what they do some thing of grace.
+I loathe when the workers of evil try to make what they do some thing of grace.

 ---

 ## ANTIGONE: